novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “Me too.”

-“Oh, no. I wonder if it tasted good.”
+“Oh, no. I wonder whether it was enjoyable.”

 “It was the best.
 The best!”